 The Ministry of Finance is responsible for issues concerning central government finances, including coordination of the central government budget, forecasts and analyses, tax issues, and management and administration of central government activities.
 The Ministry is also responsible for matters concerning financial markets, consumer legislation and housing and community planning.

 Åsa Lindhagen – new minister at the Ministry of Finance

 Prime Minister Stefan Löfven today presented a government reshuffle. Åsa Lindhagen is the new Minister for Financial Markets and Deputy Minister for Finance.

 Sweden’s carbon tax

-Today the Government adopted guidelines for the management of the central government debt.
-The maturity of the debt is extended slightly, which reduces the risk at a low cost.
-The steering of the composition of the debt is left unchanged.
+Today the Government adopted guidelines for the Debt Office’s management of the central government debt.
+The foreign currency exposure of the central government debt is to be unchanged pending the Debt Office’s analysis of the strategic foreign currency exposure of the central government debt.

 Sweden’s Government is a feminist government, and work for equality between women and men is important to the Government, the Centre Party and the Liberal Party.
 The Government’s budget must be designed so that it contributes to gender equality.
 The Government Offices therefore continuously works with gender-responsive budgeting, which also affects efforts to implement the January Agreement.

 Climate on the agenda as Minister for Finance hosts international conference in Stockholm